Haunted Mansion “Walkaway” Dress Challenge

 In Jan 2024, I was trying to think of things I could sell to declutter and put some money towards our new HVAC.
 I remembered this dress and thought about selling it – BUT then I realized, we are leaving on our Disney Cruise in a month in a half.
 I’m already taking a bunch of cute Disney dresses, why not take this one too?

-So I did, and I’m so glad I did.
-I REALLY loved it!
-No selling it now LOL I paired it with a black cardigan since it was a little chilly that night, and a vintage black bow with a netted veil that belonged to my great aunt.
-My great aunt LOVED cruising so I felt like I was getting to bring her along in a way.
+So it came on the cruise with me, and I’m so glad I did.
+I really liked it!
+I paired it with a black cardigan since it was a little chilly that night, and a vintage black bow with a netted veil that belonged to my great aunt.

 That being said, actually wearing it for several hours including sitting down for a show, walking around a ship in the wind, sitting down to dinner, etc was a very different experience than just standing in front of a mirror for 5 minutes wearing it.
 I quickly realized that my elastic straps/snap thing I added to secure the front panel in place was too short.
 It would cause the bottom of the front panel to bunch up on the sides anytime I sat or leaned over, and I’d have to get my husband to fix it.
-I finally realized it was doing it because that strap was too tight, so I undid it and no more issues with the front panel bunching up weirdly.
+I finally realized it was doing it because that strap was too tight.
+I just need to put in a longer piece of elastic.

 Visit my FAQ | Contact Me